MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/includes/include-task-job-queue-performance.md

-Scheduled tasks or job queue entries that are set to run on a recurring schedule can impact the performance of [!INCLUDE[prod_short](prod_short.md)] if they:
+Scheduled tasks or job queue entries that are set to run on a recurring schedule can impact the performance of [!INCLUDE[prod_short](prod_short.md)] under either of the following conditions:
-1. Run too frequent
+- They run too frequently.
-2. Run run heavy jobs while many users are also using [!INCLUDE[prod_short](prod_short.md)].
+- They run run heavy jobs while many users are also using [!INCLUDE[prod_short](prod_short.md)].

 As for recurrence, consider how often the task or job needs to run.
 Especially for polling scenarios, you might have better and more performant ways to react, such as using webhooks.